-Housing Finance Agency (HFA) Innovation Fund for the Hardest Hit Housing Markets (Hardest Hit Fund)
+Housing Finance Agency Innovation Fund for the Hardest Hit Housing Markets (Hardest Hit Fund)

-The Administration established the Hardest Hit Fund in February 2010 to provide targeted aid to homeowners in states hit hardest by the economic and housing market downturn.
-As part of the Administration's overall strategy for restoring stability to housing markets, the Hardest Hit Fund provides funding for state Housing Finance Agencies (HFAs) to develop locally-tailored foreclosure prevention solutions in areas that have been hardest hit by home price declines and high unemployment.
-The \$7.6 billion in HHF funds were allocated among 18 states and the District of Columbia (DC).
+The Administration established the HHF in February 2010 to provide targeted aid to homeowners in states hit hardest by the economic and housing market downturn.
+As part of the Administration's overall strategy for restoring stability to housing markets, the HHF provides funding for state Housing Finance Agencies (HFAs) to develop locally-tailored foreclosure prevention solutions in areas that have been hardest hit by home price declines and high unemployment.
+The \$7.6 billion in HHF funds were allocated among 18 states and the District of Columbia.
+Six years after program inception, homeowners continue to face ongoing economic challenges including negative equity and underemployment in hardest hit states in the wake of the financial crisis.
+In December 2015, Congress authorized OFS to commit an additional \$2.0 billion to HHF.
+In February 2016, OFS announced that its plan to allocate the additional funds among participating states, and extend the program through December 2020.
+These actions increased the total HHF allocation to \$9.6 billion.

-Hardest Hit Fund programs vary state to state, but may include such programs as mortgage payment assistance for unemployed or underemployed homeowners, principal reduction to help homeowners get into more affordable mortgages, funding to eliminate homeowners' second lien loans, funding for blight elimination activities, funding for down payment assistance to homebuyers, and help for homeowners who are transitioning out of their homes into more affordable living situations.
+HHF programs vary state to state, but may include such programs as mortgage payment assistance for unemployed or underemployed homeowners, reinstatement to bring homeowners current on their mortgage or property taxes, principal reduction to help homeowners modify or refinance into more affordable mortgages, funding to eliminate homeowners' second lien loans, funding for blight elimination activities, funding for down payment assistance to homebuyers, and help for homeowners who are transitioning out of their homes into more affordable living situations.